Last Updated on December 6, 2020 by ellduclos

 Create fresh pins

-If you want to gain traction on Pinterest you need to create fresh pins.
+If you want to grow your blog traffic using Pinterest you need to create fresh pins.
 This has been a huge game changing Pinterest tip for me.
 For awhile I would keep re-pinning the same pin to the same board hoping it would take off again.
-This messes with the Pinterest algorithm and it’s a huge reason as to why you aren’t growing your blog traffic.
+This messes with the new Pinterest algorithm and it’s a huge reason as to why you aren’t growing your blog traffic.

 The new Pinterest algorithm LOVES FRESH pins.
 This means you should be creating new Pinterest pins for your blog posts every week and only pin a pin image to each board once.
 It’s okay to pin the same link to the same board more than once, as long as you are switching up the pin image.

 Investing in pin templates can help speed up your pin creation and it also can help you if you struggle to create pin designs.
 You can grab 86 customizable pin templates here for just $29!

 It’s important to pay attention to your Pinterest analytics if you want to grow your blog traffic.
 Your Pinterest analytics will tell you which pins are bringing you the most link clicks.
 The more link clicks you get means the more traffic your blog receives from Pinterest!